elianmanzueta/homelab-ansible/README.md

 # linuxstuff

-A repository dedicated for my homelab.
-Dedicated to holding configuration files.
+A repository for my homelab.
+This will mainly be used for holding Ansible playbooks and configuration files.